Japanese Rice Balls (Onigiri) with Cheese

 6. Step 6:

 Roll each rice ball first in flour, then in beaten egg, then in breadcrumbs.
-Place it on a plate or cutting board.
-So use all the rice and cheese filling.
-Put the prepared rice balls in the refrigerator for 1.5 hours.
+Set it on a plate or cutting board.
+Use up all the rice and cheese filling this way.
+Chill the prepared rice balls in the refrigerator for 1.5 hours.

 7. Step 7: